 In this section, you will be asked questions that will be used to determine whether you are eligible for asylum.
 You should provide as much information as possible, recounting specific events whenever possible and providing dates, names, and locations.
 It can often be difficult to recount instances of past persecution, but you will need to do so here in order to submit a credible and successful asylum application.
 Be aware that it is not necessary that you give the “right” answer to every question in this section to be approved for asylum, so you should provide only truthful information in your answers.

 Question 1.
 Basis for Asylum.
 You must check at least one of first five boxes in order to be eligible for asylum.
-You may check more than one category if it applies to your situation.
-If you are also applying for Withholding of Removal under the Convention Against Torture, you should also check “Torture Convention.”
+By all means check more than one category if you believe it applies to your situation.
+If you are also applying for Withholding of Removal under the Convention Against Torture, also check “Torture Convention.”

 You should also state that you believe that the harm or mistreatment occurred due to the basis for asylum for which you are applying and if the harm or mistreatment was caused by a non-government actor, explain that the government was unable or willing to protect you from this harm.
 If possible, any family members or friends whom you name should provide affidavits attesting to the facts that you provide.

 Question 1.B.
 Fear of Harm or Mistreatment Upon Return.
-You must check “yes” here to be eligible for asylum.
+You must check “yes” here to be eligible for asylum (unless you fall into a rare exception, but don't even consider this without an attorney's guidance).
 Explain why you fear harm and who you believe would subject you to this mistreatment.
 The same guidance for the above question applies here.

 Question 2.
 Foreign Criminal History.
 The purpose of this question is twofold.
 USCIS wants to learn about any criminal history outside of the United States.
-However, this is also your chance to explain instances where you or your family members have ever been falsely accused, detained, interrogated, or imprisoned because of your basis for asylum (for example, race or religion), which would be considered “persecution” for the purposes of asylum.
-If this applies to you, provide as much information as possible including records of your arrest, court proceedings, or imprisonment and why you believe you (or your family members) were targeted.
-If your arrest or prosecution had nothing to do with your persecution, however, do not submit an asylum application without speaking to an attorney first.
+However, this may also be your chance to explain instances where you or your family members were falsely accused, detained, interrogated, or imprisoned in connection with your basis for asylum (for example, race or religion), in which case the arrests, imprisonment, and so on would be considered “persecution” for the purposes of asylum.
+If this applies to you, provide as much information as possible, including records of your arrest, court proceedings, or imprisonment and why you believe you (or your family members) were targeted.
+If your arrest or prosecution had nothing to do with your persecution, however, do not submit an asylum application without speaking to an attorney first -- serious nonpolitical crimes are a bar to asylum.

 Question 3.A.
 Membership in Groups and Organizations.
-This is another dual-purpose question to determine whether you have been a member of a group that has persecuted others or been involved in terrorism (which arebars to asylum).
-If that’s the case, consult an attorney before considering filing for asylum.
-But again, this is your chance to show that you are a highly visible participant in political, religious, activist, or media-related activities.
+This is another dual-purpose question, which will determine whether you have been a member of a group that has persecuted others or been involved in terrorism (which are bars to asylum).
+If so, consult an attorney before considering filing for asylum.
+But this is also your chance to show that you are a highly visible participant in political, religious, activist, or media-related activities.
 If you are a member of organizations that have been targeted by the government (or other actors that the government is unwilling or unable to control) list those groups here, as well the extent of your activities in this group and any leadership positions you held.
-For example, “I was the president of a student activist group that protested the government and was later subject to interrogation.”
+For example, “I was the president of a student activist group that protested the government and was later interrogated.”

 Question 3.B.
 Continued Membership.
 If you or your family members continue to be involved in the groups that you listed in the previous question, check “yes” and provide an explanation and evidence.
 Continued membership can show that you are so dedicated to these organizations that you cannot simply leave or quit them in order to avoid persecution and may thus strengthen your case for asylum.

 Question 4.
 Torture.
 Do not answer “yes” here if you do not truly believe you could be tortured upon return to your home country.
-However, if you are applying for withholding of removal under the Torture Convention, you will need to answer “yes” to this question and provide a convincing explanation.
+However, if you are applying for withholding of removal under the Convention Against Torture, you will need to answer “yes” to this question and provide a convincing explanation.

 Part C. “Additional Information About Your Application”

 Question 1.
 Previous Requests for Asylum.
 This question could help or hurt you, depending on the outcome of your or your family members’ applications for asylum.
+You can reapply for asylum if a change in your circumstances materially affects your eligibility.
+If, however, you were denied for a reason such as fraud or criminal history, reapplying is not likely to help you gain approval.
 If your family members were successful in obtaining asylum because of a situation that is similar to yours, it could strengthen your case by showing that an asylum officer or immigration judge granted their request for asylum.

 Questions 2.A-2.B.
 Prior Foreign Travel or Residence.
-USCIS wants to know if you could return to a third country (other than the U.S. and your country of origin) where you would not be persecuted.
+USCIS wants to know if you could return to a third country (other than the U.S. and your country of origin) where you would not be persecuted -- that is, whether you were "firmly resettled" elsewhere.
 For this reason, it wants to know if you or your family members traveled through, lived in, or applied for or received an immigration benefit in a third country.
 If you check “yes” to either question, discuss your length of stay and why you left that country.
 Also explain why you didn’t apply for asylum there (for example, “I did not need to apply for asylum when I traveled to France, but I need asylum protection now due to changed circumstances in my home country”).
 If you did apply for asylum or refugee status in this third country, explain the outcome of your case, and be prepared to answer questions about this in your asylum interview or individual hearing.

 Question 3.
 Participant in Persecution.
 You will be ineligible for asylum if you were involved in activity that is considered “persecution.”
 If you need to answer “yes” here, you will have to provide very good reasons why you participated in these activities.
 For example, “In my village, all men over age 16 were forced to join guerilla or paramilitary forces or else their family members would be killed.”
 Provide evidence to back up your explanation (for example, articles and reports from human rights watchdog groups).